Your Guide to Disaster Fundraising

 In recent years, GoFundMe’s crowdfunding platform has become a vital piece of the disaster recovery puzzle for individuals, families, communities, and even entire regions recovering from hurricanes, fires, floods, and other disasters.
 GoFundMe has hosted record-breaking fundraisers for Southern California wildfires, the Guatemala volcano eruption, and the floods in Hawaii.

 This post walks you through the basics of disaster fundraising.
-Other posts you might also find useful are Six Steps to Running a Successful Disaster Relief Fund, Financing a Family Disaster Recovery Plan, and Crowdfunding for Natural Disasters.
+Other posts you might also find useful are Six Steps to Running a Successful Disaster Relief Fund and Crowdfunding for Natural Disasters.

 1. Pick your platform

 A key reason GoFundMe is a leader in disaster fundraising (as well as in medical, education, nonprofit, and other fundraising categories) is because of our GoFundMe Guarantee and our 0% platform fee.
 Other crowdfunding platforms charge platform fees, taking a percentage of all the funds you raise.
 In the US, there’s no fee to start or manage your fundraiser on GoFundMe.
 However, there is one small transaction fee per donation that covers all your fundraising needs.
 Everything else goes directly to your cause, because that’s what matters most.
 We also offer a wealth of fresh tips and resources on our blog.

 2. Team up, set up, and launch your fundraiser